flightstats/hub/util/dhbackup/README.md

 # DataHub backup client

 This client will back up a DataHub channel to a directory structure on disk.
 Files are gzipped to save space.
+The backup client does not process existing channel content, only new content as it is being written.

 ## Installing